 Guided tour of De Waterwolf pumping station

-For 100 years, the De Waterwolf pumping station has been used to drain excess water into the Wadden Sea.
-Would you like to see this impressive pumping station with your own eyes?
+De Waterwolf pumping station has been in use for 100 years to drain excess water into the Wadden Sea.
+Would you like to see this impressive pumping station for yourself?
 You can!
 Fill in the application form and we will welcome you to De Waterwolf.

 Useful information

-• The excursion period is from April to September.
+• The tours are available from April to September.

 • The minimum age of participants is 10 years old.